Findings : by Tom Hunter

 Findings

-In January 2013 the internationally acclaimed artist and photographer Tom Hunter was commissioned to make a new body of work in Birmingham finding, exploring and revealing places and spaces in Colmore Business District and the Jewellery Quarter.
+GRAIN commissioned internationally acclaimed artist and photographer Tom Hunter to make a new body of work in Birmingham finding, exploring and revealing places and spaces in Colmore Business District and the Jewellery Quarter.

 All these elements have aligned themselves in this photographic essay, connecting my history to my country’s and Birmingham to Hackney.
 In the same way Alexander Parkes of Birmingham invented Parkesine, the base material of my film and took it to Hackney Wick to be mass-produced, I now take my pinhole photography back in time to Birmingham, to illuminate and document this very special place.”